Tim-Hofmeester/camera-placement/README.md

 The MSocc- files contain the detection history and covariate data as used in the manuscript.

-The R-script contains the description of the model and code to run the model using the different MSocc- files.
+The R-script contains the description of the models and code to run the models using the different MSocc- files.